Canon 1300D vs Leica S Typ 007

 With 37.5MP, the S Typ 007 offers a higher resolution than the 1300D (17.9MP), but the S Typ 007 nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 4.31μm for the 1300D) due to its larger sensor.
 However, the 1300D is a somewhat more recent model (by 1 year and 5 months) than the S Typ 007, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the S Typ 007 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the S Typ 007 provides a better video resolution than the 1300D.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the S Typ 007 provides a better video resolution than the 1300D.
 It can shoot movie footage at 4K/24p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1300D vs Leica S Typ 007

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1300D and the S Typ 007 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The following table reports on some other key feature differences and similarities of the Canon 1300D, the Leica S Typ 007, and comparable cameras.

 |Canon 2000D« »||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 2000D|